-Ojos del Salado is a massive stratovolcano in the Andes on the Argentina-Chile border and the highest volcano in the world at 6,891 metres (22,608 ft).
+Ojos del Salado is a massive stratovolcano in the Andes on the Argentina-Chile border and the highest volcano in the world at 6.891m (22,608ft).
 This mountain has been the scenario of several records for attaining the highest altitude aboard a land vehicle.
-It’s probably the highest accessible point by car in the Earth.
+It’s probably the highest accessible point by car on Earth.

 Due its climb in elevation over thousands of feet, the strong winds and passing through remote areas, it is important when driving in these conditions to be prepared.
 Due to its location near the Atacama desert, the mountain has very dry conditions with snow only remaining on the peak during winter.
 It is located about 600 kilometres (370 mi) north of Aconcagua, the highest mountain in the Western Hemisphere at 6,962 m (22,841 ft).
 Despite the generally dry conditions, there is a permanent crater lake about 100 metres (300 ft) in diameter at an elevation of 6,390 m (20,960 ft) on the eastern side of Ojos del Salado.
 This is most likely the highest lake of any kind in the world.
 It's one of the highest mountain roads of Chile.